 How to Play Hangman Blanks:

-- Sing through the song together, then ask for a single letter.
+After you sing through the song ask for a single letter.
 I kept calling on children until we actually had a letter to add, and simply wrote letters that weren’t in the puzzle off to the side.

 I had just about every hand up in the room waving wildly wanting me to pick them just to call out a letter!
 It’s amazing what motivates the kids.
 This activity went over really, really well in both Junior and Senior Primary!